cast-org/figuration/docs/widgets/dropdown.md

 ### Basic Dropdown

 Wrap the dropdown's trigger and the dropdown menu within `.dropdown`, or another element that declares `position: relative;`.
 Then, add the menu's HTML.

-Because of the support for nested dropdown menus, it is currently **required to use a `ul` element** to build your dropdown menus.

 {% example html %}
 <div class="dropdown">